Jonnywdev/brain-power-quiz-site/README.md

 ![Lighthouse updated screenshot](assets/images/lighthouse-updated.png)

-I ended up changing the images from webp to jpg and correctly sizing them which helped boost the preformance.
+I ended up changing the images from webp to jpg and correctly sizing them which helped boost the performance.
 I also added keywords which helped with the SEO.

 ## Code Validation
 At the end of the project I used 2 websites to validate the code.